mbaumer/us_hep_funding/docs/_states/SC.md

 [SC-01](#SC-01)  [SC-02](#SC-02)  [SC-03](#SC-03)  [SC-04](#SC-04)  [SC-05](#SC-05)  [SC-06](#SC-06)  [SC-07](#SC-07)

 # SC -- Sen. Lindsey Graham (R) and  Sen. Tim Scott (R)
+## Committees
+Lindsey Graham is the #5 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Lindsey Graham is the #7 Republican on the Senate Committee on Appropriations

+Lindsey Graham is the #7 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

+Tim Scott is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: